 Perfecting your cover letter is an essential part of securing a job in the legal sector.
 A well-organised, carefully thought out cover letter can make the difference between getting an interview offer or a rejection letter.
 With this in mind, you should really put in the effort to make your cover letter as persuasive as it possibly can be to any employers reading it.

 The ultimate aim of a cover letter is to convince an employer that you’re the ideal recruit and to move your application on to the interview phase.
 It will often be the first impression you make on your employer, so you have to make it count!

 A strong cover letter will let an employer know who you are, why you want to work in that specific law firm, your relevant skills and work experience and your knowledge of the law firm and the legal sector more broadly.

 What does an employer want?

-1) Who are you & why are you writing to me?
+1. Who are you and why are you writing to me?

-To summarise, when writing your covering letter: be concise, tailor it to the job specification and talk up the relevant qualities you possess that make you ideal for the position.
-Most importantly though, good luck!
+Double-check that your cover letter is concise, appropriately tailored to the job and emphasises the relevant qualities that make you perfect for the job.
+And most importantly: good luck!